SudoSharma/sentence_similarity_app/README.md

 - No GPU required.
 Runs fine on a CPU.

 ## Instructions
-This is the directory structure you should have once the git repository is cloned.
+This is the directory structure you should have once you've cloned this repository.

     $ tree -I __pycache__ -F -n
     .